Tearth/Inanis/README.md

  - **Evaluation**: material, piece-square tables, pawn structure, mobility, king safety

 ## Tuner
-Inanis has a built-in tuner, which allows optimizing all evaluation parameters using a well-known [Texel's tuning method](https://www.chessprogramming.org/Texel%27s_Tuning_Method).
+Inanis has a built-in tuner, which allows for optimizing all evaluation parameters using a well-known [Texel's tuning method](https://www.chessprogramming.org/Texel%27s_Tuning_Method).
 As an output, there are Rust source files generated in a way that allows them to be directly pasted into the engine's source code.

 Example input file:
 ```